Call to book01904 734 939

 About the tour

-From your base in charming Le Bugue, explore this beautiful area of southwest France renowned for its gorgeous villages, incredible history and excellent cuisine.
+From your base in charming Sarlat, explore this beautiful area of southwest France renowned for its gorgeous villages, incredible history and excellent cuisine.

 Enjoy a relaxing cruise along the scenic river from the adorable village of La Roque-Gageac and discover the spectacular cliff-side pilgrimage site of Rocamadour.

-Visit medieval Sarlat on market day, and delight in the tantalising sights and smells of the region's famed produce.
+Delight in the tantalising sights and smells of the region's famed produce on market day in Sarlat.

 Journey on the charming Truffadou Steam Train that used to transport truffles to Martel's market and visit a fantastic château that was once home to a star of the Roaring Twenties.